Aidanddow/individual-project/timelog.md

 * Thursday 20/10/22 (7 hours): Continued work on developing application, now have a simple application where a project ID can be entered, and the commits of the project viewed, along with diff information

+* Saturday 22/10/22 (2 hours): Continued work developing application, fixed some bugs.

-### Week 6
+### Week 7
-* Monday 17/10/22 (1 hour): Planned supervisor meeting, met with Derek, wrote Minutes on meeting.
+* Monday 24/10/22 (2 hours): Planned supervisor meeting, setup application on computer, had supervisor meeting, wrote minutes on meeting.
+Moved files to new repository.

+### Week 8
+* Monday 31/10/22 (3 hours): Fixed several bugs in application.
+Planned supervisor meeting, had supervisor meeting.
+Started work on repository grid view in application.

+* Thursday 03/10/22 (0.5 hour): Wrote up minutes on mondays supervisor meeting, updated timelog.